royerlab/inTRACKtive/public/docs/file_format.md

 This is the *last* query run when points are selected, and is run for each track in the lineage.

 # Conversion script
+A script (`convert_tracks_csv_to_sparse_zarr.py`) is provided to generate these arrays from a CSV file.
+The CSV file should be generated using Ultrack or a similar tracking software.
+To use this script, columns in the CSV file should be ordered as follows:
+- TrackID - unique identifier for the track this point belongs to
+- t - timepoint
+- z, y, x - 3D coordinates
+- ParentTrackID - reference to the parent track, if any (-1 otherwise)

-`tools/convert_tracks_csv_to_sparse_zarr.py` is a script to convert a CSV file of tracking data to the Zarr format described above.
-It requires numpy, scipy, and zarr libraries.
+The script requires numpy, scipy, and zarr libraries.
 This script is not optimized, and takes about 4 minutes to convert the example dataset on an Apple M1 Pro.

 ## Lineage computation
 Most of the logic in the script is pretty straightforward, but the lineage computation may require